Mara-Li/Knitting-bot/README.md

 ### Configuration

 The slash command `/config` allows you to configure the bot.
-You can:
+It will open a embed with button to change the configuration.
+You can change:

-- Change the language (English or French)
+- The language ;
-- Disable/Enable all events (new members, members update permission, new thread created or channel/category permission update).
-- It is possible to disable all events with `/config manual-mode`.
-In this mode, you need to use the slash commands to update the threads.
+- Enable the manual mode: It will disable all automatic event, and you will need to use the slash command `/update` to update a thread ;
+- Enable / disable manually each automatic event:
+  - Member update (changing role of member) ;
+  - Thread creation (including forum thread) ;
+  - Channel or category permission update ;
-- Activate the `follow-only` modes:
+  - Member join the server ;
+- And, also, some configuration about which channel/role will be followed by the bot:
-  - `follow-only-channel` : Will only update on specific channels (you need to set them with `/follow channel [channel]`)
+  - Follow only specific channel ;
-  - `follow-only-role` : Will only update on specifics roles (you need to set them with `/follow role [role]`)
-  - `follow-only-in` : Will update only specifics roles in specifics channels (you need to set them with `/follow role-in [role] [channel]`)
+  - Follow only specific role ;
+  - Follow [@role] in [#channel].
+This mode can't be used with the other mode.

+> **Note**
+> The button will be red if activate it will disable the event, and green if it will enable it.

 ### Follow

 Allow to only "ping" specific channels or roles.

 You need to activate the `follow-only` mode to use these commands.
-You can do that with `/config follow-only-channel` or `/config follow-only-role`.
+You can do that with the `/config` command.

 - `/follow channel [channel]` : Add a channel to the list of followed channels
 - `/follow role [role]` : Add a role to the list of followed roles